-Historical Perspectives on Development 1
+Historical Perspectives on Development

-Hall, Stuart.
+- Hall, Stuart.
 1992.
 "The West and the Rest: Discourse and Power."
 In S. Hall and B. Gieben eds.
 Formations of Modernity.
-Cambridge, UK: Polity

-Press: 276-308.
+Cambridge, UK: Polity Press: 276-308. - Bernstein, Henry.
+2000.
+"Colonialism, Capitalism, Development."
+In Tim Allen and Alan Thomas eds.
+Poverty and Development into the 21st Century.
+Oxford: Oxford University Press: 241-270.

 - Bernstein, Henry.
 2010.
 "Origins and Early Development of Capitalism."
 In Class Dynamics of Agrarian Change.
 Halifax: Fernwood Publishing: 25-37. - Davis, Mike.
 2002.
 Late Victorian Holocausts: El Nino Famines and the Making of the Third World.
 London: Verso. - Wolf, Eric.
 1982.
 Europe and the People without History.
+Berkeley: University

-Berkeley: University of California Press. - Arrighi, Giovanni.
+- of California Press. - Arrighi, Giovanni.
 1990.
 "The Developmentalist Illusion: A Reconceptualization of the Semiperiphery," in William G. Martin (ed.)
 Semiperipheral States in the World Economy.
 New York: Greenwood Press: 11-42. - Wallerstein, Immanuel.
 1974.
 "The Rise and Future Demise of the World Capitalist System: Concepts for Comparative Analysis."
 Comparative Studies in Society and History 16(4): 387-415. - ----.
 1991.
 "Development: Lodestar or Illusion."
-In Unthinking Social Science:The Limits of Nineteenth Century Paradigms.
+In Unthinking Social Science: The Limits of Nineteenth Century Paradigms.
 Cambridge: Polity Press: 104-124.